Amtrak paint schemes: Phase VI (Phase IVb)

 Phase VI (also called Phase IVb) was introduced in 2002, and is currently used on most passenger cars.
 It retains the same stripe style as Phase IV: wide window stripes on single-level cars, and narrow stripes on Superliners.
 The red reflective sill stripe and mid-tone blue on Phase V are used.
 Single-level cars have white logos within the blue stripe, while Superliners have blue logos below the stripes.
 Five of the first six Siemens Charger ALC-42 locomotives have a Phase VI scheme consisting of a mostly blue body with red and black around the windshield, with red and silver chevrons at the rear.
+Amtrak described this as a "transitional paint scheme".
+A single P42DC was painted into Phase VI as well in 2021 as part of Amtrak's 50th anniversary, without the red chevrons on the rear.